peteroupc/CBOR/docs/PeterO.BigInteger.md

 <b>Returns:</b>

-True if the specified bit is set; otherwise, false.
+True if a bit is set in the two's-complement representation of this object's value; otherwise, false.

 ### toByteArray

     public byte[] toByteArray(
         bool littleEndian);

+<b>Deprecated.</b> Renamed to 'toBytes'.

 Returns a byte array of this object's value.